TheJarX/grep-lite/README.md

 ## Building
-This project uses [Cargo](https://crates.io) to build.
+This project uses [Cargo](https://crates.io).
 To build, run `cargo build` in the root directory of the project.

 ## Usage
 Once you've built the project you can run the output like this: